Byproduct/srt_cc_remover/README.md

 Made with Python 3.10.0 and tested only in Windows.
 It will perhaps run on other systems as well.
 If not, send me a message or a pull request and we can sort it out. :)

-Usage of this program is hopefully pretty straight-forward.
+Usage this program is hopefully straight-forward.
 Open a single file or place multiple files in the "input" folder inside this program folder.
 "Cleaned" files will appear in the "output" folder.

 &nbsp;
 ![screenshot](https://github.com/Byproduct/srt_cc_remover/blob/main/screenshots/ccremover1.png)